valuenetworklive2021/vn-wallet-ios/.github/ISSUE_TEMPLATE.md

 name: Bug Report
-about: Using AlphaWallet, but it's not working as you expect?
+about: Using VN Wallet, but it's not working as you expect?

 ---